cyril279/zmk-config-7teen/config/boards/shields/7teen/README.md

 ```

 **Issue:**
-~~There is an interrupt issue, where the #5 & #7 pins should not be assigned to separate elements because these specific pins share interrupt#9.~~
+As designed, the encoder didn't work at all until moved to non-sercom pins, there were no keypresses until the encoder was actuated, and the encoder was some-timey after keypresses.
-This does not seem to be the shared-interrupt issue.
-No matter which gpio pins I assign the encoder pins, I still end up in a situation where the encoder needs to be actuated before any key-presses will register (unless I force-poll the matrix).
+No matter which gpio pins the encoder is assigned to, I still end up in a situation where the encoder needs to be actuated before any key-presses will register.
+Further, the fact that this issue is present without anything wired-up suggests that this is a configuration issue, not related to any hardware.

+**Breakthrough02**
+More testing exposed that only one encoder pin needed to be moved out of sercom02 range (other interrupt was still shared), which got me to thinking specifically about sercom2/i2c.
+Disabling I2C at board level as well as in the overlay worked.
+I am now back to the initial pinout, except for pin-c on the 3v3
+Still need to verify that there are actually two unique issues (retest with initial gpio_high |  pull_up)

+**Breakthrough01**
+working combo, 3 steps:
+1) move encoder ab pins into non-sercom range (further testing: let's look at the 5/7 interrupt issue again)
+2) flip encoder operation so that pins are (GPIO_ACTIVE_HIGH | GPIO_PULL_DOWN)
+3) encoder c pin is 3v3
+note: tio does not work with the encoder enabled.

 **As designed:**
 No keypresses until encoder actuation.